 We are with you every step of the way.
 As a West Cancer Center patient, you and your loved ones have a unique benefit of comprehensive and individualized support throughout your journey here.
-Our Care Support Coordinators will help identify any potential barriers that may be preventing you from receiving the best treatment possible.
+We have a variety of services specifically dedicated to helping patients identify potential barriers that may prevent them from receiving the best treatment possible.
 Some of these barriers could be financial, transportation or support.
-Your Care Support Coordinator will help tackle these obstacles to clear the path for you to focus on healing.
-Your coordinator can help:
+Our Care Team will help tackle these obstacles to clear the path for you to focus on healing.

 PATIENT CARE SUPPORT SERVICES:

-For cancer patients without adequate insurance coverage, financial services and patient assistance programs are available.
-Patients who know they are underinsured or need assistance should contact our care support coordinators to further discuss options available to you.
+If you are without adequate insurance coverage, financial services and patient assistance programs are available.
+If you are underinsured or need assistance, please contact 901.683.0055 ext.
+68151 or email [email protected].

 Good nutrition, a healthy weight, and regular physical activity can reduce your risk of first or recurrent cancers.
 Good nutrition can also make a difference in how you feel during treatment, and even help reduce some of the unwanted side effects.
 West Cancer Center offers nutritional services from a Registered Dietician Nutritionist that specializes in Oncology Nutrition to help you “eat to beat cancer” no matter where you are in your cancer journey.